Proparacaine Prescribing Information

 Long-term studies in animals have not been performed to evaluate carcinogenic potential, mutagenicity, or possible impairment of fertility in males or females.

-Teratogenic Effects: Pregnancy Category C: Animal reproduction studies have not been conducted with Proparacaine hydrochloride ophthalmic solution.
-It is also not known whether Proparacaine hydrochloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
+Animal reproduction studies have not been conducted with Proparacaine Hydrochloride Ophthalmic Solution.
+It is also not known whether proparacaine hydrochloride can cause fetal harm when administered to a pregnant woman or can affect reproduction capacity.
 Proparacaine hydrochloride should be administered to a pregnant woman only if clearly needed.

-Pupillary dilation or cycloplegic effects have rarely been observed with Proparacaine hydrochloride.
+Pupillary dilatation or cycloplegic effects have rarely been observed with proparacaine hydrochloride.
 The drug appears to be safe for use in patients sensitive to other local anesthetics, but local or systemic sensitivity occasionally occurs.
-Instillation of Proparacaine in the eye at recommended concentration and dosage usually produces little or no initial irritation, stinging, burning, conjunctival redness, lacrimation or increased winking.
+Instillation of proparacaine in the eye at recommended concentration and dosage usually produces little or no initial irritation, stinging, burning, conjunctival redness, lacrimation or increased winking.
 However, some local irritation and stinging may occur several hours after the instillation.